JannieI/canvas-workstation-V3/src/app/roadmap.md

     ------------
     - can save Dashboard as pdf - see https://github.com/MrRio/jsPDF.
         Rather: https://stackoverflow.com/questions/38996376/generate-pdf-file-from-html-using-angular2-typescript,  or  https://stackoverflow.com/questions/42900319/how-to-convert-html-to-pdf-in-angular2  or  https://www.npmjs.com/package/jspdf
-        - can send as Email Attachment (in pdf or pic).
+        - can send Dashboard as Email Attachment (in pdf or pic).
 To do this via Gmail, use its API - see https://www.sitepoint.com/sending-emails-gmail-javascript-api/
         - can copy whole D as image - can paste somewhere, or print and put on wall
         - view pdf docs insides forms: see https://www.npmjs.com/package/ng2-pdf-viewer
         - make sure we can have hybrid DS - cloud and local and server in one D